agn453/UNZIP-CPM-Z80/README.md

 called UNZIPC that's loaded after the program and library modules DSEG segment.

-* Code optimisated to print a space (saves a few bytes in CSEG) and use strings with bit 7 set when printing with vprint.
+* Code optimised to print a space (saves a few bytes in CSEG) and use strings with bit 7 set when printing with vprint.

 * Remove Z-System highlighting from usage string.